 Within the Anglican Church are Anglo-Catholics, Evangelicals, Liberals and the great mass of English Churchmen who are content to describe themselves as Churchmen without any further label.[1]

 The term came into use in the late nineteenth century whentraditional high churchmen decided to distance themselves fromAnglo-Catholicism that came out of theOxford Movement.[2]
-With the Oxford Movement being even "higher" than them they first called themselves "Old High Church", but after failing to stop the rise of Anglo-Catholicism they adopted the Center position.
+With the Oxford Movement having become much "higher" than them, they first called themselves "Old High Church", but after failing to stop the rise of Anglo-Catholicism, adopted the Center position.

 Perhaps the best-known exponent of the central churchman position in the twentieth century wasGeoffrey Francis Fisher,Archbishop of Canterbury from 1945 to 1961.
 Other English bishops, includingRobert Stopford,Henry Montgomery Campbell, andMervyn Haigh also favored a central churchmanship approach, as a way of defusing tensions within their dioceses, and as a way of promoting a so-called "brand image" for the Church of England.

-Traditionally "broad church" was calledLatitudinarianism which supported abroad-based (sensu lato, with "laxitude")Anglicanism where many views were allowed.
-At the time, this position was referred to as an aspect of low church (in contrast to the high church position, of which the center church is an aspect of).
-While always officially opposed by the Anglican church, the latitudinarian philosophy was, nevertheless, fairly dominant in 18th-century England.
+Traditionally,Broad church was calledLatitudinarianism, which supported abroad-based (sensu lato, with "laxitude")Anglicanism tolerant of (indeed, indifferent to) a spectrum of theology and practice.
+At the time, this position was referred to as a feature of a segment within the Low church (in contrast to the High church position, from which the Central church stance stems).
+While always formally/officially opposed by the Anglican church, the latitudinarian orientation was, nevertheless, fairly dominant in 18th-century England.

-In modernAmerican Episcopal Church usage it is used to refer to this same tendency which flourished well into the 19th century;[4] however, with the decline of central church views in the Episcopal Church, it has been used sometimes as a synonym for central churchmanship in the USA.[5]
+In modernAmerican Episcopal Church (TEC) usage, broad church is used to refer to this same tendency of tolerance (or theological indifference) which flourished well into the 19th century;[4] however, with the decline of central church views in TEC, it has at times become used (incorrectly) as a synonym for central churchmanship in the U.S.[5]

-Central churchmen value both the official liturgies of theChurch of England, which they clothe in a moderate amount of ceremony and a characteristically Anglican way of doing theology that is rooted in the Bible and theCreeds of the Early Church, whilst also valuing the contribution made by the English Reformation.
-In their theological thinking, they steer amiddle course between the Anglo-Catholic and Evangelical parties,[6] both of which are perceived as being extreme by Central Churchmen.
+Central churchmen value both the official liturgies of theChurch of England, which they clothe in a moderate amount of ceremony and a characteristically Anglican way of doing theology that is rooted in the Bible and theCreeds of the Early Church, whilst also valuing the contributions made by the English Reformation.
+In theirtheology, they steer amiddle course between the Anglo-Catholic and Evangelical parties,[6] both of which Central churchmen consider extreme.